great-expectations/great_expectations/docs/terms/data_asset.md

 ### Configuration

-Data Assets are configured under the `assets` key under a named data connector in the `data_connectors` key of a Datasource configuration.
+Data Assets are configured under the `assets` key under a named Data Connector in the `data_connectors` key of a Datasource configuration.
 Exactly how a Data Asset is configured will depend on the type of Data Connector you are using.
 For detailed guidance on configuring Data Assets for various environments and source data systems, please see [our how-to guides for connecting to data](../guides/connecting_to_your_data/index.md).

 ## More details

 ### Design motivation

 Great Expectations is designed to help you think and communicate clearly about your data.
-To do that, we need to rely on some specific ideas about *what* we're protecting.
-You usually do not need to think about these nuances to use Great Expectations, and many users never think about what *exactly* makes a Data Asset or Batch.
+To do that, we need to rely on some specific ideas about *what* we're protecting with our Expectations.
+You usually do not need to think about these nuances to use Great
+Expectations, and many users never think about what *exactly* makes a Data Asset or Batch.
 But we think it can be extremely useful to understand the design decisions that guide Great Expectations.

-Great Expectations protects **Data Assets**.
+Great Expectations protects the quality of **Data Assets**.
 A **Data Asset** is a logical collection of records.
 Great Expectations consumes and creates **metadata about Data Assets**.

 - For example, a Data Asset might be *a user table in a database*, *monthly financial data*, *a collection of event log